coalton-lang/coalton/README.md

 #.(E+ #.(ECONST 1) #.(ECONST 0))
 ```

 *Coalton has **not** reached "1.0" yet.
 This means that, from time to time, you may have a substandard user experience.
-While we try to be ANSI-conforming, Coalton may only work on SBCL 2.1.x.*
+While we try to be ANSI-conforming, Coalton is currently only tested on SBCL 2.2.x and Allegro CL 10.1.*

 ## Getting Started